Football in Slovakia: League football

 The Slovak club's football tournament is held every season in the Slovak First Football League.
 The first Slovak football league was formed in its current form in 1993, when the Czechoslovak league was discontinued after the end of the federation with the Czech Republic.
 In 2007-08 there was an average of approximately 3000 spectators per game.
 The clubs sell their players to financially stronger clubs from western Europe.
 Examples of players that have succeeded in notable leagues are Marek Hamšík, former captain of Italian club SSC Napoli, Peter Pekarík who captains Bundesliga side Hertha BSC and Martin Škrtel, a well-known former Liverpool centre-back.
 Moreover, over the last few years more and more youngsters have been given the chance to perform regularly in the league before being transferred abroad.
 For example Leon Bailey, Milan Škriniar, Stanislav Lobotka and Samuel Kalu all played in the Slovak league.

 The record champion is ŠK Slovan Bratislava with 13 titles, followed by MŠK Žilina with 7 titles.

 The second-tier football league in Slovakia is called 2.
 Liga and 16 teams compete in it.
 The third tier league (known as 3.
 Liga) consists of four divisions of which three (division East, division Middle & division Bratislava) are of 16 teams and the other one (division West) consists of 18 teams.

 In 2010, MŠK Žilina became the third Slovak club to participate in the Champions League, where they were eliminated in the group stage.

 System

-As of the 2024–25 season:
+As of (the start of) the 2026–27 season: